cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 ### `staticPolicies`

-This field is the set of static policies in the policy set, represented as a map from policy id to policy content in the format described [above](#representing-a-policy-with-json).
+This field is the set of static policies in the policy set, represented as a map from policy ID to policy content in the format described [above](#representing-a-policy-with-json).
 This field can only include static policies; including a template will result in an error.

 ### `templates`

-This field is the set of templates in the policy set, represented as a map from policy id to template in the format described [above](#representing-a-policy-with-json).
+This field is the set of templates in the policy set, represented as a map from policy ID to template in the format described [above](#representing-a-policy-with-json).

 ### `templateLinks`